yegor256/datum/md/policy.md

 <a name="3" href="#3">§3</a>
 "Election."
-Zerocrat may assign a job to you according to its own election rules, if you have `DEV` role.
+Zerocrat may assign a job to you according to its own election rules, if you have `DEV` role and are not on [vacation](#38).
 You will be notified in job's ticket.
 The rules include, in order of importance:

   * The highest [reputation](#18) wins